ClaireIsShi/ClaireIsShi/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on horizon-realted efficiency RL training, long-horizon post-eval.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning full stage long-context & horizon training.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with your new idea!! :D
-- 💬 Ask me about ...
+- 💬 Ask me about Olivia Rodrigo and NewJeans (I love them!)
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I'm actualy an INTP.
 -->